PotLock/docs/user-guides/campaigns/explore-campaigns.md

 ### Overview of Campaigns

-Upon accessing the Campaign Page, you will see a list of campaigns currently active in the PotLock ecosystem.
+Upon accessing the Campaign Page, you will see a list of campaigns currently active in the POTLOCK ecosystem.
 The layout is user-friendly, featuring various campaign cards that display essential information at a glance.

 ### Featured Campaigns